Scanfully/scanfully/SECURITY.md

-# Scanfull's Security Policy
+# Scanfully's Security Policy

-Welcome and thanks for taking interest in scanfully!
+Welcome and thanks for taking interest in Scanfully!

 We are mostly interested in reports by actual scanfully users, but all high quality contributions are welcome.